 Adverse Occurrence type:

-Most recent risk assessment for sarcoma (Council of Europe, 2018): Donors with active sarcoma are considered to represent an unacceptable risk for organ donation regardless of disease stage.
-Donors with a history of sarcoma are also generally considered to represent unacceptable risks for transmission.
-After curative therapy and recurrence free survival of more than five years, they are still assumed to be associated with a high risk for transmission.
-Gastrointestinal stromal tumors are not grouped with other sarcomas and are considered separately.
+Most recent risk assessment for sarcoma (Council of Europe, 2022): Due to the very aggressive behavior of sarcoma, they are considered an unacceptable risk for organ donation at any stage of disease.
+Sarcoma in donor history: Because of the very aggressive behavior of sarcoma, they are mostly considered an unacceptable risk for organ donation.
+After curative treatment and a recurrence-free survival of > 5 years, sarcomas are still assumed to be associated with a high risk for transmission.

 Time to detection: